 If you throw in some licks using this scale unexpectedly it’s a real head turner and demands your listeners attention.
 Try translating your regular pentatonic licks into the dominant variants using this scale.
 A standard pentatonic blues lick can quickly become a much more exciting sound if you choose to use this scale instead.

-Just as your fingers get used to the minor pentatonic finger positions, this scale comes along and throws you off!
-Take your time to get used to playing the major third and half step intervals.
-They feel weird at first but it’ll soon become natural.
+Just as your fingers get used to the major & minor pentatonic finger positions, this scale introduces some additional interval shapes.
+Take your time to get used to playing the major third and minor second intervals within this scale.
+This feels unnatural at first but once you’ve nailed it down this scale is an awesome addition to your lead playing.
 Stick with it!

-For note reference if we look at pentatonics in the key of A-minor, a regular pentatonic would have the notes A C D E G in it, however, we know that dominant raises the 2nd degree, in this case the C note becomes C#.
+For note reference if we look at pentatonics in the key of A-minor, a regular minor pentatonic would have the notes A C D E and G. With this in mind we know that the dominant pentatonic raises the minor third interval to become a major third.
+In the key of A the C note now becomes C#.
 It’s still a 5 note scale but we now have the notes A C# D E G.

 Closing Ideas for the Dominant Pentatonic Scale